Artwork Page for Youth Holding a Pomegranate; Illustration from a Single Page Manuscript

 This single painting of a youth holding a favored pomegranate reflects the style of the most gifted painter at the court of Shah ‘Abbas, Riza-yi ‘Abbasi, whose work inspired numerous adaptations and copies by other artists.
 In this painting, the youth is attired less extravagantly—with less gold thread than those in the two paintings nearby—presumably conveying a lower status.
 Gold thread was so expensive that rulers occasionally burned old fabrics for the monetary value of the gold.

-Vertically oriented manuscript page depicting a person with light skin tone standing in a light yellow-brown rectangle on the center left, grey-blue patterned with gold greenery and birds surrounding.
+A manuscript page depicts a person with a light skin tone standing in a beige rectangle on the center left surrounded by a gray-blue color patterned with gold vegetation and birds.
 The person faces our left, holding a red pomegranate.
-They wear mint green robes, blue cloth with gold hashes tied around their waist, and an open, layered gold and brown striped robe.
-Black curls escape a gold, black-spotted hat with a feather and sheer cloth accents.
+They wear mint-green robes, blue cloth with gold hashes tied around their waist, and an open gold-and-brown-striped outer garment.
+Black hair curls escape a black-spotted gold hat adorned with a feather and sheer cloth.

 Youth Holding a Pomegranate; Illustration from a Single Page Manuscript